Your seasoning guide to BBQ perfection

-Spring is here, which means the start of BBQ season is around the corner!
-As we look forward to fresh meals outside with loved ones, we’ve collected tips from BoTree seasoning experts to help you have the best BBQ yet.
+BBQ season is upon us and life is good.
+As we look forward to fresh meals outside with friends and family, we’ve collected tips from BoTree seasoning experts to help you have the best BBQ yet.

 High quality charcoal or wood are both good options; wood is a favourite because of the lovely flavours and aromas it adds to food.
 Meat should be room temperature to start, so take it out of the fridge an hour or so before you cook it.

-Now comes the fun part - season food before lighting the barbecue.
-Black, red, and white Kampot pepper all have a part to play depending on what is on the menu.
-For salt you can never go wrong with Fleur de Sel.
+Now comes the fun part: seasoning food before lighting the barbecue.
+Black, Red, and White Kampot peppers all have a part to play depending on what is on the menu.
+For salt you can never go wrong with pure, creamy crystals of Fleur de Sel.

 Take olive oil and rub it in with hands.
 On both sides, grind pepper (see below for type) and sprinkle Fleur de Sel to taste.